ojongerius/ojongerius.github.io/sabbatical-hugo/content/post/what-have-i-done.md

 * Raised 4 chickens and a few days ago we marked our 250th egg 🍳
 * Brewed 4 batches of beer 🍻
 * Harvested 1 batch of Kale, and am about to harvest the first batches of Carrots, Cabbage, Broccoli Sprouts and Spinach.
-Strawberries and Lettuce have just been planted 🥗
+Strawberries and Lettuce have just been planted 👨‍🌾
 * 14 different crypto coins traded, riding the roller coaster, or bubble if you will, that is crypto currencies 💸
 * Followed 2 courses at Coursera; Bitcoin and Cryptocurrency Technologies [[1]](#1) and Bitcoin and Cryptocurrency Technologies [[2]](#2) 💰
 * Collaborated with 1, my favorite, charity Library for All [[3]](#3) as a volunteer 💖
-* 1 non profit startup slash Open Source project called vol.community [[4]](#4) ~~see the prototype at and start contributing at the Github project page [[5]](#5) if you are able to donate a little time.~~
+* 1 non profit startup slash Open Source project called vol.community [[4]](#4) ~~see the prototype at and start contributing at the Github project page [[5]](#5) if you are able to donate a little time.~~ 👨‍💻
-* Attended 1 conference and joined 44 local Meetup groups.
+* Attended 1 conference and joined 44 local Meetup groups 👋

 # What is going well
 ## Communicated and agreement on time spent